Ben Roller: Wrestling career

 He later resigned from that position in 1906 to become a full-time wrestler.
-Roller’s first professional match was against Jack Carkeek.
+Roller's first professional match was against Jack Carkeek.
 Roller won two falls in 17 minutes and received $1,600.
 After that, he started having matches around the Northwest under the names Dr. Roller, Dr. Benjamin Roller, and Dr. B.F.
 Roller, and Doc Roller.
 He next wrestled Frank Gotch in an exhibition match, for which he received $4,000.
 After the bout with Gotch, Roller decided to use wrestling as a tool for traveling the world and studying under the noted professors in both the United States and Europe.
 Throughout his career, Roller defeated many of the top wrestlers of his day.
 These wrestlers included Farmer Burns, Fred Beell, Ed Lewis, and Joe Stecher, who Gotch managed.
-From 1906–1918, Roller posted a record of 39 wins, 26 losses, and four draws in 69 matches.
+From 1906 to 1918, Roller posted a record of 39 wins, 26 losses, and four draws in 69 matches.